Children and chores are two things that don’t go together.

 Ask a teenager to tidy his bedroom and you might as well have poked a sleeping lion in the eye.
 In our house anyway, there is lots of eye-rolling, sighing, and cries of ‘I’ll do it tomorrow!’ or ‘It’s my room, I know where everything is!’

-While I can’t promise Mary Poppins levels of enthusiasm when it comes to doing chores, I can offer some of my top tips for making it fun for your child to join in with the jobs around the house:
+While I can’t promise Mary Poppins levels of enthusiasm when it comes to doing chores, I can offer some of my top tips for making it fun for your child to join in with house cleaning:

 1. Make it a game